Recyclable Products

 - travel brochures and maps are great recyclable products that will enhance your travel albums or bon voyage cards

 - cereal/cracker boxes - use them as light chipboard.
-Glue a few layers of punched shapes together and then ink or paint etc as though it was chipboard
+Glue a few layers of punched shapes together and then ink, cover with designer series paper or paint as though it was chipboard

 - scan the lace/text from your clothing or curtains to print off and use as your own unique paper